ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/animal_implementation.md

 The `AnimalModel` class orchestrates the animal community at the spatial grid level.
 It contains methods for initializion, setup, and updating of the animal model as well as communication with the core data object.
-Cohort-facing methods found within the animal model are either community-level processes which loop over all cohorts in the simulation or are methods pertaining to the creation, destruction, or movement of animal chorts.
+The animal model provides methods that loop over all cohorts in the simulation to simulate community processes, along with methods to handle cohort movement, creation and death.

 Key responsibilities: